near/docs/docs/tutorials/contracts/guest-book.md

 ## Intro notes

-We will be referencing branches of a NEAR project called "guest-book".
+We will be referencing branches of a NEAR project called `guest-book`.

 Each step will be it's own branch, so you can follow along or jump ahead to see the complete code.